strontic/strontic.github.io/xcyclopedia/library/aclui.dll-F883E9CA757B622B032FDCA5BF33D0DF.md

 ## Possible Misuse

 *The following table contains possible examples of `aclui.dll` being misused.
-While `aclui.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `aclui.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --